 The hike is moderate to strenuous at about 6 miles round trip with about 1100 feet of gradual elevation gain.
 There are some steep portions of this hike so hiking poles, closed-toed shoes with tread, and plenty of water/snacks for yourself is recommended.

-To sign up, please complete the Eventbrite form below.
-The orange “Register” button will be clickable once all fields are properly filled.
+To sign up, please complete the Eventbrite form at the link below.
 Please register using a valid e-mail so you receive your e-ticket & the pre-hike instructions.

 Please note that dogs are not allowed on this preserve due to active cattle grazing and that all minors must be accompanied by a parent/guardian for the entirety of the hike.